Let’s Look at Different Body Parts

 - Print the illustrations or download to an eReader.

-Grab a copy and start having open and honest conversations with your child so that they grow up without feeling shame about their body.
+Grab a copy and start having open and honest conversations with your child so they grow up without feeling shame about their body.